Algae and Moss Control

 Vision Pond Dye Application

-Moss thrives in wet, humid conditions and soil that is compacted.
+• We want to emphasize that unless something is done to reduce the nutrient richness in the water or pond, algae or moss will continue to be a returning problem.
+Moss thrives in wet, humid conditions and compacted soil.
 It also thrives in soils that have too much acidity.
 For moss prevention, regularly monitor your lawn for moss and conduct cultural practices such as proper fertilization, improving drainage, and aeration of compacted soil.

 Key Takeaways